ACM20121 Certificate II in Animal Care (HSC)

 This course will give you an entry point into the animal care industry.
 This course enables you to develop the skills and knowledge required for the care and maintenance of animals including handling, feeding, grooming, health and hygiene practices.

-• This course includes a combination of in-class study and 5 x practical on site days at Taronga Western Plains Zoo Dubbo across one animal division
+• This course includes a combination of in-class study and 5 x practical on site days at Taronga Western Plains Zoo Dubbo.
+Face to face delivery is from 9:30am to 2:30pm one day per week

 Course entry requirements